kabanod1m/ItemPickupPlus/README.md

 * Items cannot be picked up through walls (but this check is only performed on the client)

 ### License
-Minepickup is licensed under MIT.
+ItemPickupPlus is licensed under MIT.